cshuptrine/nyckle-website-new/_posts/2022-11-09-ai-content-moderation-best-practices.md

 date: 2022-11-09
 title: Best practices for AI content moderation
 author: oscar
-summary: How do you train, configure, integrate, and monitor an AI-based content moderation system such that it gives your users the best experience while protecting your bottom line?
+description: How do you train, configure, integrate, and monitor an AI-based content moderation system such that it gives your users the best experience while protecting your bottom line?
-og_image: /blog/images/2022/best-practices-ai-moderation-hero.jpg
+image: /blog/images/2022/best-practices-ai-moderation-hero.webp
-og_image_alt: Looking glass
+image_alt: Looking glass
 stage: false
 ---